Maithil Vivah: Procedures in marriage

+During the ritual of Chumavan, five elder married male Brahmins chant the Durwakshata Mantra for blessing of the couple.

 Tradition of Shagun

+In the image, father-in-law is giving Shagun to the bride.

 In Mithila, there is an important tradition of giving shagun after the marriage night.
 The shagun is a part of the wedding celebration and it also reflects the feeling of love and respect between the families.
 This tradition usually takes place in the morning, when the newlywed couple takes their first blessings after their marriage.
 During this, the elderly members of the family and relatives wish blessings to the newlywed couple and give them some precious ornaments or money as gifts.
 These gifts are called as Shagun in Mithila.
 Apart from precious ornaments and money, the gift of Shagun also contains red colored bangles, vermilion, kumkum, and fruits, etc.

+Maithil Vivah Vidhi

+The Maithil marriage is a sacred union characterized by Vedic traditions and unique folk customs (Laukik Vidhi).
+A traditional Maithil marriage is a multi-day ceremony that is only considered complete after the Chaturthi (fourth-day) rites.
+The complete ceremony of the Maithil marriage ends with a dwiragaman ceremony in which the bride departures from her native place (father's home) to the in-laws place (husband's home).
+It takes place after a lapse of some time convenient to both the families on an auspicious day suggested by a panditji.
+During the ceremony of the dwiragaman, the women of the bride's place sing some Maithili folk songs called as Samdoun Geet.
+These songs are dedicated to the emotional feelings between bride and her family, related to the departure of the bride.

+Key Rituals

+Some samples of folios in the Panji system of Maithil Brahmins that records genealogical data for the Siddhanta.

+Siddhanta: Genealogical verification by a Panjikar to ensure the bride and groom are not related within prohibited degrees (Sapinda).
+Among Maithil Brahmins and Maithil Karna Kayastha communities in the Mithila region, there a system of Panji for registration and verification of the genealogical records.